hazardgoat/Catalogue_CRUD/README.md

 ***--- WORK IN PROGRESS ---***

-This program creates a relational SQL database hosted on the Snowflake platform, then opens a CRUD GUI using tkinter to manipulate and view the data.
+This program creates a relational SQL database hosted on the Snowflake platform, then opens a CRUD GUI to manipulate and view the data.
 In this application, it is used as a book cataloge.

 **Features:**
 1) Bulk uploads via CSV files to establish the primary catalogue